SevenFo/robotic-transformer-pytorch/README.md

 ## Robotic Transformer - Pytorch

-Implementation of <a href="https://ai.googleblog.com/2022/12/rt-1-robotics-transformer-for-real.html">RT1 (Robotic Transformer)</a>, from the Robotics at Google team, in Pytorch
+Implementation of <a href="https://ai.googleblog.com/2022/12/rt-1-robotics-transformer-for-real.html">RT1 (Robotic Transformer)</a>, from the Robotics at Google team, in Pytorch.
+As well as the training script for the model.

 ## Install